awsdocs/amazon-redshift-management-guide/doc_source/working-with-snapshots.md

 When you restore from a snapshot, Amazon Redshift creates a new cluster and makes the new cluster available before all of the data is loaded, so you can begin querying the new cluster immediately\.
 The cluster streams data on demand from the snapshot in response to active queries, then loads the remaining data in the background\.

 When you launch a cluster, you can set the retention period for automated and manual snapshots\.
-You can change the retention period for automated and manual snapshots by modifying the cluster\.
+You can change the default retention period for automated and manual snapshots by modifying the cluster\.
 You can change the retention period for a manual snapshot when you create the snapshot or by modifying the snapshot\.

 You can monitor the progress of snapshots by viewing the snapshot details in the AWS Management Console, or by calling [describe\-cluster\-snapshots](https://docs.aws.amazon.com/cli/latest/reference/redshift/describe-cluster-snapshots.html) in the CLI or the [DescribeClusterSnapshots](https://docs.aws.amazon.com/redshift/latest/APIReference/API_DescribeClusterSnapshots.html) API action\.
 For an in\-progress snapshot, these display information such as the size of the incremental snapshot, the transfer rate, the elapsed time, and the estimated time remaining\.